 Limited and Reasonable Assurance Engagements (Ref: Para.
-7, 33–35R, 40L–41R)
+8, 35–41R, 42L–43R, 46)

-A86.
-Because the level of assurance obtained in a limited assurance engagement is lower than in a reasonable assurance engagement, the nature of the procedures the practitioner will perform in a limited assurance engagement will be different from, and their extent will be less than, a reasonable assurance engagement.
+A90.
+Because the level of assurance obtained in a limited assurance engagement is lower than in a reasonable assurance engagement, the procedures the practitioner will perform in a limited assurance engagement will vary in nature from, and are less in extent than for, a reasonable assurance engagement.
 The primary differences between the practitioner’s overall responses to address the assessed risks of material misstatement and further procedures for a reasonable assurance engagement and a limited assurance engagement on a GHG statement are as follows:

 (a) The emphasis placed on the nature of various procedures: The emphasis placed on the nature of various procedures as a source of evidence will likely differ, depending on the engagement circumstances.
 For example:

 The practitioner may judge it to be appropriate in the circumstances of a particular limited assurance engagement to place relatively greater emphasis on inquiries of the entity’s personnel and analytical procedures, and relatively less emphasis, if any, on tests of controls and obtaining evidence from external sources than would be the case for a reasonable assurance engagement.
-(Ref: Para.
-36R)

-Where the entity uses continuous measuring equipment to quantify emission flows, the practitioner may decide in a limited assurance engagement to respond to an assessed risk of material misstatement by inquiring about the frequency with which the equipment is calibrated.
+Where the entity uses continuous measuring equipment to quantify emissions flows, the practitioner may decide in a limited assurance engagement to respond to an assessed risk of material misstatement by inquiring about the frequency with which the equipment is calibrated.
 In the same circumstances for a reasonable assurance engagement, the practitioner may decide to examine the entity’s records of the equipment’s calibration or independently test its calibration.

 Where the entity burns coal, the practitioner may decide in a reasonable assurance engagement to independently analyze the characteristics of the coal, but in a limited assurance engagement the practitioner may decide that reviewing the entity’s records of laboratory test results is an adequate response to an assessed risk of material misstatement.